InscryptionModding/InscryptionAPI/docs/wiki/index.md

 string propValue = sample.GetExtendedProperty("CustomPropertyName");

-You can also add custom properties to a card mod.
+You can also add custom properties to CardModificationInfo's.
 ```

+The API provides a few card extensions of its own (see API Extended Properties).

 ## Custom Card Costs
 The Inscryption Community Patch allows for custom card costs to be displayed in all three main acts of the game: